YashdalfTheGray/media-center-utility/README.md

 Run `gulp test` to run both tests at the same time.

 **Note**: Sometimes running the `gulp test[:xx]` commands will throw an `EADDRINUSE` exception.
-The tests still run and they still pass, scrolling up will show the tssts results.
-Rerunning the command will generally lead to sucesses.
+The tests still run and they still pass, scrolling up will show the test results.
+Rerunning the command will generally lead to success.

 ## Linting